gumstix/yocto-manifest/README.md

     branch should at least compile.

     The **-m** switch selects the manifest file (default is *default.xml*).
-    Our default.xml is designed to be stable as it *pins* particular commits.
+    Our default.xml on master is designed to be stable as it *pins* particular commits.
-    The current.xml tracks the head of all the manifest repositories.

     To test out the bleeding edge, type:

         $ repo init -u git://github.com/gumstix/Gumstix-YoctoProject-Repo.git -b dev

-    To test out the known stable version, type:
+    To get back to the known stable version, type:

         $ repo init -u git://github.com/gumstix/Gumstix-YoctoProject-Repo.git -b master

-    To use the stable version with hotfixes, type:

-        $ repo init -u git://github.com/gumstix/Gumstix-YoctoProject-Repo.git -b maintenance

-    This can be done in the current repo checkout.
+    To learn more about repo, look at http://source.android.com/source/version-control.html
     ***

 3. Fetch all the repositories.